 A versatile utility player turned beloved broadcaster, whose nickname became a staple of baseball radio for a generation.

-Dave Campbell's baseball life unfolded in two distinct, successful acts.
-As a player, he was the definition of a journeyman, a reliable infielder who spent eight seasons with four teams, most notably the San Diego Padres.
-His solid glove and right-handed bat made him a useful piece, though he never quite secured an everyday role.
-It was after hanging up his cleats that Campbell found his true calling.
-He transitioned seamlessly to the broadcast booth, where his deep knowledge of the game and steady, insightful delivery made him a fixture.
-For years, he was a central voice on ESPN Radio's 'Game of the Week,' providing national audiences with clear analysis.
-The nickname 'Soup,' a playful nod to his last name, became familiar to millions of listeners, cementing his place as a trusted interpreter of the sport long after his playing days ended.
+Dave Campbell spent eight seasons as a reliable infielder for four teams, most notably the San Diego Padres.
+His solid glove and right-handed bat made him a useful piece, though he never secured an everyday role.
+After retiring, Campbell transitioned to broadcasting, where his deep knowledge and steady delivery made him a fixture on ESPN Radio's 'Game of the Week.'
+The nickname 'Soup,' a playful nod to his last name, became familiar to millions of listeners.
+He interpreted the sport clearly for national audiences long after his playing days ended.

 1928–1945